 1Q84 also contains references to classical music, including to Bach, Rameau, Telemann, Schumann and David Oistrakh’s performance of Sibelius’ violin concerto.

 The piece that plays a pivotal role in 1Q84 is Janáček’s Sinfonietta, which punctuates Aomame’s descent into the alternate reality.
-Tengo later plays a recording of the Sinfonietta on his turntable, specifically a recording of Seiji Ozawa conducting the Chicago Symphony, the first movement of which you can hear in the video below:
+Tengo later plays a recording of the Sinfonietta on his turntable, specifically a recording of Seiji Ozawa conducting the Chicago Symphony.
+This is the first movement of the Sinfonietta (not the Ozawa version) staged by the Nederlands Dans Theater:

 Jay Gatsby’s library